microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaGroupLifecyclePolicy.md

 ```

 ## Description
-the Set-EntraBetaGroupLifecyclePolicy command updates a specific group Lifecycle Policy in Azure Active Directory
+The Set-EntraBetaGroupLifecyclePolicy command updates a specific group Lifecycle Policy in Azure Active Directory

 ## Examples